 There are no two ways about it, Sydney is one seriously photogenic place.
-And you don’t have to take our word for it: in 2019, Australia was officially declared the most Instagrammable country in the world (according to Big 7 Travel's annual poll), with the majority of must-have geo-tags located in the Harbour City.
+And you don’t have to take our word for it: Australia was officially declared the most Instagrammable country in the world (according to Big 7 Travel's poll), with the majority of must-have geo-tags located in the Harbour City.

 With its winning combination of internationally-famous landmarks, astounding natural beauty and unbeatable weather, it’s little wonder the world is turning its lens on Sydney.
 And while we always recommend experiencing this city with your eyes rather than your camera, it’s also a well-known truth in this age of social media: if you didn’t ‘gram it, were you even there?